DrLIRAAAAAAA/CGFM_Hubbard_1D/CGFM_Hubbard_1D/README.md

 - SD2N:              double spin occupation number calculated from down spin Green's functions;
 - D2:                exact double occupation curve;

+#### In subroutine GROUND

+- N1:               number of points for the ground-state integration;

 #### In subroutine OCUPT

 - A(1):             starting frequency for the occupation numbers;
 - B(1):             ending frequency for the occupation numbers;

 #### In subroutine OCUP